karthikvetrivel/karthikvetrivel/README.md

 ---

 I'm currently pursuing my B.S/M.S Computer Science degree at Stanford University.
 Next year, I'm heading to NVIDIA to work at the intersection of container runtimes and GPU inferencing.

+In the past, I worked on various cabin sensing and autopilot tasks at Tesla and robotics at Stanford AI Lab.
 Drop me a [note](mailto:kvetriv@stanford.edu) if what I'm working on excites you.

 <!--